How to Handle Customer Complaints

-How to handle customer complaints tip #5: Paraphrase what the person said to ensure you understand his complaint and to demonstrate that you heard.
-Nothing sounds better to someone who is upset than another person who understands his concerns.
+How to handle customer complaints tip #5: Paraphrase what the person said to ensure you understand the complaint and to demonstrate that you heard.
+Nothing sounds better to someone who is upset than another person who understands their concerns.
 That could sound like, “I just want to be sure I understand your concern.
 You’re concerned that _______ “ (repeat or paraphrase what the person said.)

 How to handle customer complaints tip #6: Apologize again for the person’s experience.
 Often, all the person wants is an authentic apology.
 An apology doesn’t admit fault or wrong doing.
 You are simply apologizing for the person’s perception of their experience.

 How to handle customer complaints tip #7: Tell the person what action(s) you’ll take, if any.
-People like to know that they’re complaints aren’t wasted.
+People like to know that their complaints aren’t wasted.

 How to handle customer complaints tip #8: Don’t be a black hole.
-Circle back to the person and let him know what action was or wasn’t taken.
+Circle back to the person and let them know what action was or wasn’t taken.

 The key to getting someone to stop complaining is to make the other person feel heard.
 Acknowledge the complaint.
 Watch your tone of voice.
 Apologize for the person’s experience.
 And watch people’s complaints dissipate more quickly than you thought possible.